How Design Mistakes Could Hurt Your SEO Effort And How To Avoid

 I guess you are convinced that you need to shift to a mobile-friendly website to meet all your customers.

-However, it is important to mark that responsive website isn’t an official ranking factor.
+However, it is important to mark that a responsive website isn’t an official ranking factor.
 It is Google’s recommendation to webmasters in ensuring the websites are mobile-friendly.

 How to get started with making your website mobile-friendly